danskernesdigitalebibliotek/dpl-react/README.md

 Using go-task to handle the project.
-Before you can install the project you need to create the file `~/.npmrc` to access the github package registry as described [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token) using an personal access token.
+Before you can install the project you need to create the file `~/.npmrc` to access the github package registry as described [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token) using a personal access token.

 ```bash
 task dev:start